BatchFilesMaster/rangen/README.md

 Deleting the file at the end of the output, to get ready for next activation & space

-# Thanks for reading this, i guess
+# Thanks for reading this, i guess. kinda a failed project.